Does honey gets poisonous when heated?

 What happens when you boil honey?

-READ ALSO: How do you write a good architecture portfolio for university?
+READ ALSO: How do you know if a hat fits you?

 This happens when the sugars in the honey form crystals (the hard, white part).
 This is normal — the honey can still be used.
 If the jar of honey is placed in a hot or boiling water bath (not fully submerged), eventually the sugar crystals dissolve and the honey will become liquid again.